chriskolb/SDDR-Species/README.md

 ## This is the single-species data:

+The following table describes the constitution of the seven single-species data sets.

  **Single-Species Datasets** | **presence points** | **pseudo-absences** | **Sum**
 -----------------------------|---------------------|---------------------|---------
  T. Infestans                | 2,499               | 4,458               | 6,957